+Sena accuses Ajit Pawar of cheating Shivaji Maharaj and Maharashtra, calls him 'backstabber'

-Ajit Pawar back-stabbed us, cheated Chhatrapati Shivaji Maharaj and Maharashtra: shiv-Sena
+Sena accuses Ajit Pawar of cheating Shivaji Maharaj and Maharashtra, calls him "backstabber"

-Mumbai, Nov 23: Asserting that veteran leader Sharad Pawar was unaware of the overnight political developments which paved way for Devendra Fadnavis to take oath as the Maharashtra Chief Minister for the second time, Shiv Sena said that Ajit Pawar "backstabbed the people" the people of the state.
+Mumbai, Nov 23: Asserting that veteran leader Sharad Pawar was unaware of the overnight political developments which paved way for Devendra Fadnavis to take oath as the Maharashtra Chief Minister for the second time, Shiv Sena on Saturday said that Ajit Pawar "backstabbed the people" the people of the state.

-The BJP and NCP joined hands to form the government in Maharashtra.
+In a surprising development on Friday evening, the BJP and the NCP joined hands to form the government in Maharashtra.
 Devendra Fadnavis was sworn in as Chief Minister, while Ajit Pawar took over as the deputy chief minister.

-This sudden development left everybody shocked as the NCP was in talks with the Congress and Shiv Sena to for an post poll alliace.
+This sudden development left everyone shocked as the NCP was in talks with the Congress and Shiv Sena to form a post-poll alliance.

 "Ajit Pawar was with us yesterday.
 His body language was suspicious.
 He then stepped out and his phone was switched off.
 We were told he was with his lawyer.
 In this case, Sharad Pawar is not involved.
 Had realised his intent when he had resigned as MLA before elections.
 He has stabbed the people of Maharashtra in the back and betrayed Sharad Pawar," Raut said.